 The key markets in which we operate include Bermuda and the Cayman Islands and our business is therefore subject to the risks associated with severe tropical storms, hurricanes, tornadoes, earthquakes and rising sea levels, including downed telephone lines, flooded facilities, power outages, fuel shortages, damaged or destroyed property and equipment, and work interruptions.
-Although hurricanes in the Caribbean during 2019, 2020 and 2021 did not negatively impact the Bank's operations or cause any insurable losses, such severe weather conditions and natural disasters may, in the future, negatively impact us and our clients and their ability to meet their financial obligations to us, including the repayment of loans.
-Such events may also result in an impairment of the value of property or other collateral used to secure the loans that we extend.
-Climate change will likely aggravate the impact and increase the incidence of such severe weather conditions and natural disasters.
-Furthermore, severe weather events may have a significant impact on the economies of the key markets in which we operate, which could have a material adverse impact on our operations.
+Although hurricanes in the Caribbean during 2020, 2021 and 2022 did not negatively impact the Bank's operations or cause any insurable losses, such severe weather conditions and natural disasters may, in the future, negatively impact us and our clients and their ability to meet their financial obligations to us, including the repayment of loans.
+Climate change may also aggravate the impact and increase the incidence of severe weather conditions and natural disasters, which may include altered distribution and intensity of rainfall, prolonged droughts or flooding, rising sea levels, and a rising heat index.
+Such events may, among other impacts, adversely affect borrowers, including resulting in an impairment of the value of property or other collateral used to secure the loans that we extend, as well as significantly impact the economies of the key markets in which we operate.
+The occurrence of any of these events could have a material adverse effect on our financial condition and results of operations.

-We cannot predict whether we will continue to be able to obtain insurance for hazard-related damages to our premises or, if obtainable and carried, whether this insurance will be adequate to cover our losses.
+In addition, we cannot predict whether we will continue to be able to obtain insurance for natural disaster or climate change-related damages to our premises or, if obtainable and carried, whether this insurance will be adequate to cover our losses.
 Moreover, we expect any insurance of this nature to be subject to substantial deductibles and to provide for premium adjustments based on claims, and we do not carry insurance against all types of losses.
-For all these reasons, any future hazard-related costs and work interruptions could have an adverse effect on our business, financial condition or results of operations.
+For these reasons, costs and work interruptions resulting from such events could have an adverse effect on our business, financial condition or results of operations.